IN THE WORKS

 An expansion to the original Meadowvale.
 Adds osprey, buzzard, and perch, along with a new elevation mechanic and fish ecosystems.
 Inspired by the Lake District.

-Meadowvale: The Wintering (2027)
+Meadowvale: The Wintering (TBC)

 A wintry expansion that transforms the board as the land freezes and wildlife adapts.
 Animals shelter, movement slows, and scoring shifts to reflect seasonal behaviour.